 This course addresses the historical and current challenges to the Christian faith by religions, cults, and secular society.
 Apologetics trains the student to explain clearly his beliefs and then to defend the great truths of his Christian faith.
-Prerequisites: TH-560 and RS-503; ThM only.
+3 credits